CorbanR/CorbanR.github.io/_posts/2019-10-13-speeding-up-neovim-rbenv.md

 ```

 ### Solution
-After a bit of research and some trial and error I found that using `rbenv` was a significant part of the problem.
+After a bit of research and some trial and error, I found that using `rbenv` was a significant part of the problem.
 A ton of time was being spent by `neovim` and `vim` searching for the ruby binary and gems.
-Additionally the `provider/clipboard.vim` was taking a long time to load for `neovim`.(This seemed to only be an issue for `neovim`).
+Additionally, the `provider/clipboard.vim` was taking a long time to load for `neovim`.(This seemed only to be an issue for `neovim`).

 1. Adding `Plug 'tpope/vim-rbenv'` to the top of my `.vimrc`, before most things were loaded, cut the startup time for `vim` by about half (**interestingly** enough, it didn't do a whole lot for `neovim`)